uranusjr/django-gunicorn/README.rst

   installing an alternative app config, for example?
 * Output redirection.
 Currently we always use stderr, but we should respect ``Command.stdout`` and ``Command.stderr``.
-* The startup message is not printed when reloading.
-It is possible to hook this with Gunicorn server hooks (through a config file), but the problem is how we can pass the correct information into it.

 Interesting Links